benshimonz/V1/README.md

 ## Entity tags

 There a letter in the top-left corner of every red, blue, or yellow rectangle.
-This letter is called an 'entity tag'.
+This letter is called an **'entity tag'**.

 Entity tags serve two purposes.
 First, when a pattern is used as a query, entity tags should appear in the query's answer as well.
 Any concrete entity in the answer is tagged with the same tag as the query's entity it was assigned to.
 This helps the user understand why any given entity is part of the answer.
 Second, entity tags are used to express _identicality constraints_ and _nonidenticality constraints_.